Gotcha26/PiwigoPublish-lrc-plugin/README.md

 ## The following functionality is not currently planned:
 * Download images from Piwigo to local drive

+## Notes on the relationship between Piwigo Albums and LrC Publish Services
+The plugin provides a function to import an existing Piwigo album structure into LrC.
+It works with the following constraints:
+- If a Piwigo album contains sub-albums, an equivalent Publish Collection Set is created in the LrC Publish Service.
+- If a Piwigo album contains only photographs (i.e. no sub-albums) then a Publish Collection is created in the LrC Publish Service.
+- Piwigo allows an album to contain both photographs and sub albums.
+LrC does not allow this - a Publish Collection Set can contain only further Publish Collection Sets, or Publish Collections, not both.
+Publish Collections can contain only photographs and not further Publish Collection Sets.
+A workround for this constraint is under development.
+- Piwigo allows albums with the same name to exist under the same parent.
+LrC does not allow this - albums with the same name can only exist if they are sub albums of different parents within the publish service.
+- The plugin allows the alteration of the Piwigo album structure:
+-- New albums containing photographs can be created - right-click in Publish Service -> Create Piwigo Album... or Create Piwigo Album (Smart collection)...
+-- New albums containing sub-albums can created - right-click in Publish Service -> Create Piwigo Album (Set for sub-albums)...
+-- Albums may be re-parented by click-dragging them to a new parent -- Albums may be re-named - right-click -> Rename...
+-- Albums may be deleted - right-click -> Delete...
+-- All these changes are reflected in the corresponding Piwigo Albums - the Piwigo Album ID (Cat ID) is stored against the corresponding LrC Publish Collection / Set to maintain this relationship
+- Piwigo has no knowledge of the LrC structure (or constraints), so if changes are made to the Piwigo album structure directly in Piwigo these changes are not reflected in Piwigo.
+- The Import Albums routine can be re-run at any time.
+It will attempt to add albums added to Piwigo since the last run, noting the constraints above.
+-- If a sub-album has been added to an album that had no sub-albums at the time of first run then an error will be shown and the album won't be created.
+-- If an album with a duplicate name has been created under the same parent it will be ignored.

 ## Installation and Configuration
 * Install the plugin via the Lightroom Plugin Manager: